Skip to content

 John Hamer offers a remarkably persuasive counter-argument to the official story and it even involves an entirely different ship.

 John Hamer is a historian and author who has written extensively on the Titanic and how it was switched with its sister ship, the Olympic.
-His book, RMS OLYMPIC, is fascinating.
+His book, RMS Olympic, is fascinating.

 The official story